School Attendance and the Law and how this affects pupils at Ss John & Monica’s school

-We run the 'Spotlight on Attendance' which is the legal process Birmingham schools take to tackle ongoing persistant absence.
-We advise all parents to read the school’s Attendance and Punctuality Policy (which can be found on the policy page of this website) and if you have any questions or concerns about your child’s attendance then please get in touch with Mrs Elliott or Theresa Mason who manages Pupil Attendance.
-The policy contains advice about medical appointments and religious leave.
-Our main aim is to support families who need help getting their children into school and we want to know if there is anything we can do to make this easier.
-We can support families making applications for transport help from the local authority if your distance makes attendance and punctuality difficult and if there are school issues we want to know as soon as possible so that we can put things in place for you and your children.
+We run the 'Fast Track to Attendance' which is the legal process Birmingham schools take to tackle ongoing persistent absence.
+We advise all parents to read the school’s Attendance and Punctuality Policy (which can be found on the policy page of this website) and if you have any questions or concerns about your child’s attendance then please get in touch with Mrs Elliott or Mrs Jena.

-• If this amount is not paid within 28 days the amount rises to £100
+- If this is not paid within 21 days the amount rises to

 “If you are the parent of a child of compulsory school age who fails to attend school regularly, you are guilty of an offence.”

 - The court can fine each parent up to £1,000 per child, order payment of the prosecution costs and/or make a Parenting Order.